pond/dnd/party_gnog/playlists/campaign_1/part_2.md

 * (Dragon Age Inquisition) Journey To Skyhold: To A Flying Castle, Astride Wyverns
 * (Princess Mononoke) The Battle In Front Of The Ironworks: "I Didn't Expect To Fight A Carpet Today"
 * (Wrath Of Khan) Battle In The Mutara Nebula: Rezmir's Defeat, Rath Modar's Escape
-* (Battle Beyond The Stars) Shad's Pursuit: "Wait - There Are THREE Of Them?"
+* (Battle Beyond The Stars) Destruction Of Hammerhead (AKA LP - Shad's Pursuit (shorter track)): "Wait - There Are THREE Of Them?"
 * (Aliens) Futile Escape: Rest In Peace, Glazhael The Cloudchaser (May Tiamat Welcome You)
 * (Ori) Restoring The Light, Facing The Dark: Mopping Up In The Courtyard; Did We Save The World Today?
 * (Laputa) A Big Adventure: "I Cannot See Your Future.
 I Don't Know What That Means."